ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

       This specification protects the services first,
       and then the infrastructures through client cooperation (see {{sec-throttling-does-not-prevent}}).
 ￼
-￼   RateLimit fields enable sending *on the same connection* different limit values ￼   on each response, depending on the policy scope (e.g. per-user, per-custom-key, ..)
+￼   RateLimit header fields enable sending *on the same connection* different limit values ￼   on each response, depending on the policy scope (e.g. per-user, per-custom-key, ..)
 ￼
-13. Can intermediaries alter RateLimit fields?
+13. Can intermediaries alter RateLimit header fields?

     Generally, they should not because it might result in unserviced requests.
-    There are reasonable use cases for intermediaries mangling RateLimit fields though, e.g. when they enforce stricter quota-policies,
+    There are reasonable use cases for intermediaries mangling RateLimit header fields though, e.g. when they enforce stricter quota-policies,
     or when they are an active component of the service.
     In those case we will consider them as part of the originating infrastructure.